stanford-rc/globus.stanford.edu/cloud.md

 %}

 {% include info-box.html
+   icon="id-card"
+   header="Full SUNetID Required"
+   content="To interact with Google services through Stanford, you must have a full or full-sponsored SUNetID.
+Therefore, using the Globus Google connector also requires a full (or full-sponsored) SUNetID."
+%}

+{% include info-box.html
    icon="biohazard"
    header="No High Risk Access allowed" content="Some Google Cloud accounts are allowed to store High Risk data (including PHI).
 Such accounts are not allowed to use Globus."